mikesm11/EasyPnP/README.md

 # main.py
 > Notice the UML [architecture](UML_architecture.pdf) of Easypnp.

+**EasyPnP** is designed for modular use.
+For this reason, its structure is divided into three logical blocks — `program`, `model` and `module` part.
+Apart from these blocks, only the `main.py` file is included.

 :page_facing_up:
-EasyPnP is designed for modular use.
-For this reason, its structure is divided into three logical blocks — program, model and module part.
-Apart from these blocks, only the `main.py` file is included.
 This is the main initialization file and is used to launch the EasyPnP tool.

 # easypnp_networksys_cz
 :file_folder:
-This folder contains program, model and module part of the EasyPnP tool.
+This folder contains `program`, `model` and `module` part of the EasyPnP tool.
 The descriptions of all files are inside.